ikluft/pelican-events/README.md

 Installation
 ------------

-This plugin can be installed via:
+This plugin is available as ['pelican-events' on PyPI](https://pypi.org/project/pelican-events/) and can be installed via:

     python -m pip install pelican-events